kevinmeredith/tech-lead-book/ch2-take-care-of-the-team.md

 of burning out the entire team.

 A new teammate, an intern turned Full-Time, Sammy, had joined the team a few months ago.
-Given Sammy's experience and the need for more blood to join the on-call, Sammy was enlisted in the rotation.
+Given Sammy's experience and the need for more people to join the on-call, Sammy was enlisted in the rotation.
 Although Sammy was new, she was dedicated to executing on her tasks and producing results.

 During one weekend, Sammy received thirty pages on a Saturday.
-As the Tech Lead, I had checked in our `#on-call` Slack Channel every few hours that day to check on the number of pages.
+As the Tech Lead, I had checked in our `#on-call` Slack Channel every few hours given that Sammy was new to the rotation - to see how they were doing.
 To my dismay, I observed the high number of pages that must've been ruining Sammy's day.
 I sent a Direct Message to Sammy around 10 PM on Saturday:

 ::: {.conversation}
     Me: Hi Sammy - I've seen the number of pages fired today.
 How are you doing?